-The truth is that not only first day but first few weeks with a newborn is tiring even for an experienced mom.
-When you are dreading the sleepless nights with a newborn, you may wonder how to get newborn to sleep at night so you can too.
+The truth is that the not only first day but the first few weeks with a newborn is tiring even for an experienced mom.
+When you are dreading the sleepless nights with a newborn, you may wonder how to get the newborn to sleep at night so you can too.

 Recommended Reading : 4 Free Online Newborn Care Classes for the first time Parents-to-be